 It is essential to have a strong and full contraction of your quadriceps before resuming a walking (and for sure a running) program.
 To ensure your quadriceps are firing correctly you should be able to:

-2. Squeeze your thigh muscles so that the knee cap glides upward towards your hip
+- Squeeze your thigh muscle so that the knee cap glides up towards your hip

-3. Perform 10 straight leg raises while lying down with your leg fully locked straight
+- Perform 10 straight-leg raises while lying down with you leg fully locked straight

 - Top strategies in building a running program after surgery

 - Functional strategies to “test” your knee before running

 - How to progress miles and speed post-op